jgwis/rewards-app/README.md

 The Rewards App is designed to help track customer transactions and calculate rewards points based on product purchases.
 The main features include:

-1. **User Monthly Rewards Table**: Displays details of User Monthly Rewards, such as Customer ID, customer name, month, year, and reward points.
+1. **All Transactions**: Displays details of transactions, such as transaction ID, customer name, product purchased, price, and reward points.

-2. **Transaction Table**: Displays details of transactions, such as transaction ID, customer name, product purchased, price, and reward points.
+2. **Total Monthly Rewards (Customer Wise)**: Displays details of User Monthly Rewards, such as Customer ID, customer name, month, year, and reward points.

-3. **Rewards Table**: Shows the total rewards accumulated by each customer and the breakdown by month.
+3. **Total Rewards for Last Three Consecutive Months**: Shows the total rewards accumulated by each customer and the breakdown by month.
 4. **Dynamic Calculations**: The app dynamically calculates rewards points for customers as new transactions are added.

 This project uses modern JavaScript features and React 18 for building the user interface, and integrates with ESLint and Prettier for code linting and formatting.